prof3ssorSt3v3/mad9011/docs/assignments/hybrid7.md

 - Download one of the photos.
 - Restore the photo with the tools you have learned in Ps.
 - When the work is completed, screen capture your artwork in Ps workspace including the layer view.
-- Upload your screen capture file for submission.
+- Submit your work at the end of the class.
 - File naming example: *TomSmith-010-restoration.png* [fullname-section#-restoration.png]